Couples across LI wed on 'lucky' Aug. 18

 "I loved the symmetry," said bride Taryn Wapples.
 "I met so many brides getting married today, so it feels like a huge moment.
 It's like a sisterhood."

 When Vanadis and Carl Jones picked Aug.
-18 as their wedding date, they thought they'd simply chosen a convenient summer weekend.
+18 as their wedding date, they thought they had simply chosen a convenient summer weekend.

 Several traditions collided to make Saturday a wedding date that was especially in demand.
 Some couples are drawn to palindromes — dates like 8-18-18 that are the same forward and backward.
 The number eight is also considered lucky in East Asia, and only three dates this year have so many of them (August 8 and 28 are the others).